wso2/docs-is/en/docs/administer/configuring-a-read-only-ldap-user-store.md

 User management functionality is provided by default in all WSO2 Carbon-based products and is configured in the
-`         user-mgt.xml        ` file found in the
+`         deployment.toml       ` file found in the
 `         <IS_HOME>/repository/conf/        ` directory.
-This file
+This
-is shipped with user store manager configurations for all possible user store types (JDBC, read-only LDAP/Active Directory, read-write LDAP and read-write Active directory).
-The instructions given below explains how to configure a read-only LDAP or Active Directory as the primary user store for the WSO2 server.
+documentation explains the process of setting up a primary user store for your system.

 !!! info "The default User Store"
-    The primary user store that is configured by default in the user-mgt.xml file is a JDBC user store, which reads/writes into the internal database of the product server.
-By default, the internal database is H2 for all WSO2 products excluding the Identity Server.
-This database is used by the Authorization Manager (for user authentication information) as well as the User Store Manager (for defining users and roles).
-In the case of the WSO2 Identity Server, the default user store is an LDAP (Apache DS) that is shipped with the product.
+    The primary user store that is configured by default in WSO2 Identity Server is an LDAP user store, This database is used by the Authorization Manager (for user authentication information) as well as the User Store Manager (for defining users and roles).

+We can specify the type of user store that we are using in the `         deployment.toml       ` file.
+If we specified it as a JDBC user store by default,  For detailed guide on configuring RDBMS database as a datasource see  [Working With Databases](../../administer/working-with-databases).

 Note that the RDBMS used in the default configuration can remain as the database used for storing Authorization information.